bowiesama/CodeTrain/README.md

-# LeetCode
+# CodeTrain
-for leetcode submit
+for algorithm submit